ZenithFTC/PowerPlayTutorial/zenfinder/documentation.md

 #### Robot: drive
 The `Drive` interface is responsible for physically driving a robot around on a field.
-You need to have an implementation of the drive class to actually operate Pathfinder.
+You need to have an implementation of the drive class to actually operate Zenfinder.
 There are a couple of prebuilt drive implementations you can use, if you so desire:
 - `me.wobblyyyy.Zenfinder.drive.MeccanumDrive`
 - `me.wobblyyyy.Zenfinder.drive.SwerveDrive`